p1ng-request/docs/templates/Slack/Slack_Send_message.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/florent-ravenel/)

-This notebook send message to a slack channel.
+**Description:** This notebook allows you to quickly and easily send messages through Slack.

 ## Input